 Removing the statue from the brown shipper box reveals the beautiful product packaging that Sideshow created for this piece.
-On one side of the box, you have a photo of the statue displayed with Sir Alec Guinness’s head sculpt, the other side displays a concept drawing from the design phase of this statue.
+On one side of the box, you have a photo of the statue displayed with Sir Alec Guinness’s head sculpt; the other side shows a concept drawing from the design phase of this statue.
 The two smaller sides also have additional concept artwork with one side showing the Tatooine skyline and the other a portrait of Ewan McGregor’s Obi-Wan Kenobi.
-I mentioned it before in the Darth Maul review, and I’ll mention it again here, the box designs for the Mythos line so far have been works of art.
-Upon opening the box, we find a large-sized heavy card stock envelope decorated with the Statue’s concept artwork that holds within it the statue’s Certificate of Authenticity.
-The Certificate of Authenticity itself is also printed on thick card stock with all the elements of the artwork that was on the product box coming together for an outstanding 8 1/2 x 11 poster on one side with the Certificate printed on the other.
+I mentioned it before in the Darth Maul review, and I’ll repeat it here, the box designs for the Mythos line so far have been works of art.
+Upon opening the box, we find a large-sized heavy card stock envelope decorated with the statue’s concept artwork that holds within it the statue’s Certificate of Authenticity.
+The Certificate of Authenticity itself is also printed on thick card stock with all the elements of the artwork found on the product box coming together for a unique 8 1/2 x 11 poster on one side with the Certificate printed on the other.

 Opening the protective Styrofoam reveals a slew of pieces (13 total, 11 usable at a time) that you have to put together to complete the statue.
-You get a very heavy base that has a simple round design with simulated sand on the top.
+You get a weighty base that has a simple round design with simulated sand on the top.
 The edition size and the statue information are inscribed on the bottom of the base.
-Ben’s body attaches to the base through a Peg and Hole design on his left foot, while the right foot slides into an indentation in the base for some additional support.
-Do note that Ben’s body is very heavy, so caution is advised when you take him out of the box as to not put all the pressure on the legs when handling him for fear of breakage.
+Ben’s body attaches to the ground through a key on his left foot, while the right foot slides into an indentation in the base for some additional support.
+Do note that Ben’s body is hefty, so caution is advised when you take him out of the box not to put all the pressure on the legs when handling him for fear of breakage.
 Sideshow ships Ben with head sculpts based on both Sir Alec Guinness, and Ewan McGregor looks.
-The heads attach to the top of the statue by slipping into a large groove in the upper torso further secured into place by magnets.
+The heads attach to the top of the statue by slipping into a large groove in the upper torso further secured by magnets.

 The statue also ships with two rights hands, one with an open palm the other holding a lightsaber and just like the Darth Maul Mythos, these attach through a peg and hole design though this time around, they are tight and snug, with no fear of them falling out.
 The lightsaber is deployed and cannot be detached from the saber without actually breaking it off.
 For those who hate plastic sabers, you can cleanly break it off by gentle twisting until the plastic breaks off.
-The statue ships with many accessories which must be attached and for which Sideshow provides no instructions.
-They are simple enough to install, but they have to go in a certain order as some attachments overlap others, so it took me a couple of tries to put the statue together in the proper order.
-The two sabers that attach to the cloak use a hole and peg mechanism to attach in place.
-We then have the antenna that attaches to the top of the water cistern and the goggles which attach right below Ben’s face through two small groves in the statue.
-The pieces that attach to the back of the statue are the ones that must go in a certain order to attach correctly.
-First, you must attach the rope and hook to the side of the backpack after which you attach the bladed weapons followed by the Tusken rifle giving you the fully assembled statue.
+The statue ships with many accessories that must be attached and for which Sideshow provides no instructions.
+They are simple enough to install, but they have to go in a specific order as some attachments overlap others, so it took me a couple of tries to put the statue together in the proper order.
+The two sabers that attach to the cloak using a key to secure in place.
+We then have the antenna that attaches to the top of the water cistern and the goggles which attach below Ben’s face through two small keys in the statue.
+The pieces that attach to the back of the statue are the ones that must go in a particular order to connect correctly.
+First, you must attach the rope and hook to the side of the backpack, after which you attach the bladed weapons, followed by the Tusken rifle giving you the fully assembled statue.

 Moving onto the sculpt, I have to say that this is one of my favorite designs in a long time for a Star Wars piece.
-Ben is portrayed as he is walking through the Dune Sea, carrying his belongings, his cloak blowing in the desert winds which gives this piece both a gritty and dynamic feel.
-Besides his backpack, Ben is portrayed carrying a slew of items and belongings on his back including his armor from his service in the Clone Wars, Tusken Raider weapons including a rifle and melee weapons, a rolled up Jerba skin rug, Jawa Bandoliers, a water cistern, and a rope and hook.
+Ben is portrayed as walking through the Dune Sea, carrying his belongings and cloak blowing in the desert winds, which gives this piece both a gritty and dynamic feel.
+Besides his backpack, Ben is portrayed holding a slew of items and belongings on his back, including his armor from his service in the Clone Wars, Tusken Raider weapons including a rifle and melee weapons, a rolled-up Jerba skin rug, Jawa Bandoliers, a water cistern, and a rope and hook.
 These accessories give us an insight into some of the adventures and situations that Ben encountered on his journey.
 Ben also carries two lightsabers on his cloak, one a keepsake from his fallen master, Qui-Gon, the other for Luke for when he comes of age.
 All the accessories mentioned are intricately detailed and add to the overall piece by conveying Ben as a nomad on a journey.
-The polystone clothing is sculpted in layers and given momentum with pieces of clothing folding and flapping in the wind.
-Small touches like a loose piece of simulated leather around his boots and pieces of sculpted cloth around the Tuskin rifle blowing in the wind giving us additional reminders that our Jedi is being battered by the desert winds.
-The flowing cloak which is also a keepsake item from his fallen master Qui-Gon is impressive in size and brings this whole piece together by really giving it a sense of momentum.
-The swap out hands are well sculpted, though it would have been nice to have been able to display the saber wielding hand without having to resort to breaking the deployed plastic portion, Darth Maul’s plastic attachments were removable, why not this one?
-Both head sculptures on this piece are amazing looking with a younger looking Sir Alec Guinness and an older looking Ewan McGregor.
-Both are unmistakably similar to their respective real-life actors and feature amazing detail in the facial hair, skin wrinkles and hair.
+The polystone clothing is sculpted in layers and given momentum with clothing folding and flapping in the wind.
+Small touches like a loose piece of simulated leather around his boots and bits of sculpted cloth around the Tuskin rifle blowing in the wind giving us additional reminders that the desert winds are battering our Jedi.
+The flowing cloak, which is also a keepsake item from his fallen master Qui-Gon is impressive in size and brings this whole piece together by really giving it a sense of momentum.
+The swap-out hands are well sculpted, though it would have been nice to have been able to display the saber wielding hand without having to resort to breaking the deployed plastic portion; Darth Maul’s plastic attachments were removable, why not this one?
+Both head sculptures on this piece are incredible looking with a younger-looking Sir Alec Guinness and an older looking Ewan McGregor.
+Both are unmistakably similar to their respective real-life actors and feature incredible detail in the facial hair, skin wrinkles, and hair.

 The paint application on the Sideshow pieces has always been a bit of a hit or miss depending on the piece; I am happy to share that this piece features an outstanding paint application that puts some of the newer pieces to shame.
-The clothes are painted in drab colors, and the great weathering effects painted on the clothing add to the sense of grittiness of the piece.
+The clothes are painted in drab colors, and the significant weathering effects painted on the clothing add to the sense of grittiness of the piece.
 The boots feature shades of brown, and while sculpted, they convey a leathery look thanks to the excellent paint application.
 The cloak generally has a uniform brown color with some areas of lighter and darker paint to bring out the details in the sculpt work.
-The Weapons and sabers feature a metallic look with organic elements such as leather and ropes all of which are painted with precision.
+The Weapons and sabers feature a metallic look with organic elements such as leather and ropes, all painted with precision.
 The Clone Wars armor shines with all the simulated battle damage.
-The head sculpts excel with amazing flesh tones and perfectly painted eyes, add to that the amazing detail that is brought out by adding highlights to the hair and facial hair and you have two of the best-painted head sculpts in a while.
-The overall paint application is of a very high quality applied by steady hands as I don’t see instances of sloppy painting, smearing or bad edges.
+The head sculpts excel with unique flesh tones and perfectly painted eyes; add to that the fantastic detail that is brought out by adding highlights to the hair and facial hair, and you have two of the best-painted head sculpts in a while.
+The overall paint application is of a very high quality applied by steady hands as I don’t see sloppy painting, smearing, or imperfect edges.